 One year old seedling rootstocks of apple of uniform thickness were planted at a spacing of 0.5x3.0 sq.ft in nursey at Experimental Farm of Division of Horticulture FOA Wadura SKUAST Kashmir.
 The composite trees were prepared as rootstock grafted with interstem of M9 clonalrootstock.
 The M9 clonal rootstock (interstem) comprised of 2,4,6 and 8 inches length grafted between seedling rootstock and scion.
 Red Delicious and American Apirouge which are most common and predominant cultivars in farmers orchards were used as scion for grafting.
 The control treatment consist of grafting scion on seedling rootstock without using interstock.
 Cleft grafting method was used in the spring for preparation on composite trees.
 The culture technology that form the plant nursery was the specific one, based on taking care of the trees, maintaining a clean soil, ensuring water and nutrition.
-The material used for grafting both the graft and the rootstock, were healthy free from disease and raised in the nursery.
+The scion, interstem and the rootstockmaterial used in grafting were healthy, free from disease and raised in the nursery.
 In order to find the influence of the rootstock on the vigor of trees grafted with and without interstock, several measurements regarding biometric indicators were made includingscion diameter, tree height of the sapling, leaf area and survival percentage.
+The experiment was laid out in Randomized Block Design taking ten plants per treatment as an experimental unit and the treatments were replicated thrice.
+The plants of each treatment were analyzed for different parameters at the end of season.